 MusicGremlin's technology allows consumers to purchase, download and share music wirelessly through digital audio players.

-As previously reported, the company says it in discussions with several device manufacturers to include its technology in upcoming WiFi-connected devices.
+The company says it is in discussions with several device manufacturers to include its technology in upcoming WiFi-connected devices.
 These devices, whose primary focus would be to provide MusicGremlin, will come preloaded with track information available via the online store and feature a direct connection to the service.

 Customers can buy music either by the track or purchase a subscription.
 Subscribers may set their devices to download genre-based playlists on a regular basis to refresh the music stored on the device.
 Users may also broadcast stored titles for other MusicGremlin customers to see, sample and purchase through the online store.
 A pricing structure has not been set.